DFSP/usmanager-microservices/README.md

-# microservices
+# Use case microservices

-Conjunto de microserviços para testar o sistema
+Use case microservices used on Master's Thesis